 How does your company consider an individual on parole for purposes of the underwriting process?

-How does your company consider an individual with criminal charges.
+How does your company consider an individual with a criminal arrest history or other criminal charges when such history is not associated with a subsequent conviction?

-but no convictions (e.g., past arrests, charges pending arraignment decision, etc.)?
+I think this proposed language is clearer and encompasses both past arrests and “charges pending…” when there are no records of subsequent conviction.
+This is also a crucial survey question, as at the time of arrest there are fewer due process protections and initial oversight or review, with the greatest potential for differential and improper treatment, such as racial bias.
+Initial arrest history without a subsequent conviction, or when the charges are dropped, may be more likely to contain inaccurate information.

 Does your company have processes in place to ensure you are not asking about/considering expunged/sealed convictions?